Ringing Call Changes

 To avoid some very strange effects, call changes are ignored if a method is ringing.

-NOTE: when you've turned on call changes, clicking on a bell during the ringing causes a call change.
+NOTE: when you've turned on manual call changes, clicking on a bell during the ringing causes a call change.
 With call changes turned off, clicking on a bell rotates the bell circle (it always does this when the bells are not ringing).
 Don't get confused!